wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 // delegate mode validator - minValue is 50000
 var tranValue = "50000"

-// secpub is the miner node's secpub value var secpub    = "YourPK1"
+// secpub is the validator node's secpub value var secpub    = "YourPK1"

-// g1pub is the miner node's g1pub value
+// g1pub is the validator node's g1pub value
 var g1pub     = "YourPK2"

 // feeRate is the percent of the reward kept by the node in delegation - 10000 indicates the node does not accept delegation.